nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-5-0

-NCSDK-24203: If fault injection hardening (FIH) is enabled, a bug is observed in the boot_image_check_hook() function Due to this, multicore applications cannot be booted for nRF5340 MCUboot builds with simultaneous multimage update enabled.
+NCSDK-24203: If fault injection hardening (FIH) is enabled, a bug is observed in the :func:`boot_image_check_hook` function Due to this, multicore applications cannot be booted for nRF5340 MCUboot builds with simultaneous multimage update enabled.

   **Affected platforms:** nRF5340, Thingy:53